-While the BCE Board is responsible for BCE's risk oversight program, management has established a governance framework through the Health, Safety, Security, Environment and Compliance Oversight Committee (HSSEC), to which the Energy Board and the Corporate Responsibility (CR) Board report, supporting the BCE Board mandate to oversee health and safety, security, environmental and compliance risks, and to ensure they are addressed through efficient programs implemented within the various business units.
+While the BCE Board is responsible for BCE's risk oversight program, management has established a governance framework through the Health, Safety, Security, Environment and Compliance Oversight Commitee (HSSEC Committee).
+The Energy Board and the Corporate Responsibility Board report to the HSSEC.
+The HSSEC Committee supports the BCE Board's mandate to oversee health and safety, security, environmental and compliance risks, and seeks to ensure they are addressed through efficient programs implemented within the various business units.
+In addition, two management committees, the Energy Board and the Corporate Responsibility Board, report to the HSSEC Committee.
+We have also implemented internal working groups aimed at overseeing specific elements of our climate change strategy.
+This includes the Carbon Reduction Task Force, the Carbon Innovation Working Group, and the Climate Resiliency Task Force.